phantomstudios/react-share/README.md

 ## Introduction

-Designed to use and extend [OpenGraph](https://ogp.me/) standards.
-Alongside, full sharing support to the following social media platforms:
+Designed to use and extend [OpenGraph](https://ogp.me/) standards, including built-in support for sharing with:

 - Facebook
 - Linkedin
 - Twitter
 - WhatsApp

-Including copy current url to clipboard support.
+- Copy to Clipboard

 ## Installation